Luke Donald and Lee Westwood, one of the leaders of Honda Classic | Golf news

 He also made birdie in par-17 17 thanks to another superb blow after a bogey in 16, but he slipped again in the last after finding water with his approach.

-The US Open champion, Gary Woodland, easily places himself in three under a 67, sharing fifth place with Austrian Sepp Straka (67).
+US Open champion Gary Woodland easily places himself in three under 67, sharing fifth place with Sepp Straka of Austria (67), America Nick Watney (66) and Australia's Cameron Davis (67).

 Open champion Shane Lowry is also at a surprising distance from the lead in two under a second successive 69, the Irishman finishing strongly with birdies in 14 and 15 and an eagle in 18, where he recovered from 19 feet.